 - Then put the pots on top of a heated mat or inside a heated propagator.
 This will need to be at around 21 Celsius or 70 degrees Fahrenheit.
 Which is a warm summers day in the UK.
 This needs to be a constant temperature and you can start the seeds of in May and use your greenhouse, or start them in early Spring and use different means to keep them heated.
 Ensure that the soil is moist but not damp!

-- 4-6 weeks later you should start to see seedlings emerge. keep watering and make sure they don’t get too hot.
+- 4-6 weeks later you should start to see seedlings emerge.
+This means ginger seeds need 18 -20 weeks before germination.
+Keep watering and make sure they don’t get too hot.
 Once they develop two to three pairs of true leaves they can be handled.
 At this time move them into larger pots.
-We grow them in their final locations here, so nice deep pots.
+We grow them in their final locations here, deep pots.
 Fill with a slightly acidic soil – typical would be compost for roses, mix in a bit more grit for drainage as well.
 We use perlite in this mix as well because it holds moisture without allowing for drowning.
 Check out how to hill below as you will massively increase your yield this way.

 - If you want to grow on in the ground, wait until the first true leaves have appeared.
-Harvesting should take place at around 4-6 months from the first leaves emerging.
+Harvesting of your pink ginger should take place at around 4-6 months from the first leaves emerging.
 You will be able to store it out of the ground for 2-3 weeks maximum, so harvest as you intend to eat.